 As the cultural capital of Poland, Krakow is one of the best places to visit in Poland and the city never suffers a shortage of exhibitions, arts, concerts and theatrical performances.
 The Market Square is the largest medieval Square in Europe and the Cloth Hall is an excellent starting point for souvenir shopping.
-To escape the crowds, head for Kazimierz district for ulta cool cafes and nightclubs.
+To escape the crowds, head for Kazimierz district for ultra cool cafes and nightclubs.

-Combine the past with the contemporary with a visit to the Museum of Contemporary Art - a recently opened museum housed inside the factory where Oskar Schindler protected his Jewish workers from deportation to the Nazi camps during World War II.
+Combine the past with the contemporary with a visit to the Museum of Contemporary Art (MOCAK) - a museum housed inside the factory where Oskar Schindler protected his Jewish workers from deportation to the Nazi camps during World War II.
 Italian architects Claudio Nardi and Leonardo Maria Proli have constructed a new building for the site, as well as converting six existing structures, to create a vast exhibition space.